 By the time that standards are transferred to Ofqual, all organisations wishing to deliver end-point assessment (EPA) will need to be recognised by Ofqual.
 Those who are not yet regulated will need to apply for Ofqual recognition.
 Those who are already recognised will need to agree their expanded scope of regulated end-point assessments.
 This excludes integrated degree apprenticeships.

 Until end-point assessment organisations (EPAOs) transition to Ofqual, they should continue to work with their current external quality assurance provider(s), respond to their requests and continue to meet the relevant payments for external quality assurance (EQA).
-EPAOs should also continue to comply with the conditions of the RoEPAOs.
+EPAOs should also continue to comply with the conditions of the RoEPAO.

 If you no longer want to deliver some EPAs following the transfer of standards to Ofqual or the Office for Students (OfS), you do not need to apply for Ofqual recognition.
 You can continue to deliver the EPA until the date of transition and the arrangements with your current EQA provider will continue.
 You will no longer be able to deliver the EPA for those standards once Ofqual becomes the EQA provider.

 Once the standard transfers to Ofqual you will no longer be able to deliver that EPA and will be removed from the RoEPAO for those standards.
 This means that employers will no longer be able to select you as the EPAO for that standard.

 ESFA has asked EPAOs to indicate their intent, or otherwise, to apply for Ofqual recognition by completing this survey.
 Details of the withdrawal requirements are in ESFA’s conditions of acceptance.
 EPAOs can notify the ESFA of their intention to withdraw from the RoEPAO by emailing firstname.lastname@example.org